The Casper Network is a decentralized computation platform. In this chapter we describe aspects of the computational model we use.

 - Deploy Executed

 The client sending the deploy will send it to one or more nodes via their JSON RPC servers.
 The deploy acceptor, which is the component responsible for receiving the deploy from the JSON-RPC or another node, will run validity checks on the deploy and allow the lifecycle to continue or return an appropriate error.
 Once accepted, the deploy hash is returned to the client to indicate it has been enqueued for execution.
+The deploy could expire while waiting to be gossiped and whenever this happens a

 After a node accepts a new deploy, it will gossip to all other nodes.
 A validator node will put the deploy into the block proposer buffer.
 The validator leader will pick the deploy from the block proposer buffer to create a new block for the chain.
 This mechanism is efficient and ensures all nodes in the network eventually hold the given deploy.
+Each node which accepts a gossiped deploy also emits a

 The validator leader for this round will propose a block that includes as many deploys from the block proposer buffer as can fit in a block.